 Offering Pre-Doctoral and Post-Doctoral Training Opportunities

-It offers promising pre-doctoral students and postdoctoral fellows comprehensive laboratory and clinical research experiences, as well as exposure to a curriculum in clinical trials, hypothesis-based research design, management, ethics, and data analysis.
-The training program includes otolaryngologists, speech pathologists and basic scientists working closely with trainees.
-The combination of training in voice science with a multidisciplinary focus and translational application will make a contribution to future generations of scientists.
+Through comprehensive laboratory and clinical research experiences, as well as exposure to a curriculum in clinical trials, hypothesis-based research design, management, ethics, and data analysis, individuals receive the necessary interdisciplinary depth needed to impact voice science from bench to bedside.
+The training program includes otolaryngologists, speech pathologists, and basic scientists (in various engineering, oncology, medicine, and surgical disciplines) working closely with trainees to advance their expertise.
+The combination of training in voice science with a multidisciplinary focus will make a contribution to future generations of scientists.

 A diverse group of trainers support the program and offer training opportunities in the following voice-related research areas:

-- Genetics and proteomics
+- Vocal Fold Genetics and Proteomics

-- Physiology and neurophysiology
+- Vocal Fold Physiology and Neurophysiology

-- Biomechanics and modeling
+- Vocal Fold Biomechanics and Modeling

 This training program is supported by NIH, NIDCD T32 DC009401.